 The subsequent cascade of downstream metabolic effects have been shown to include changes in gene transcription (NF-kB and AP-1), activation of latent TGF-β1, increased exchange of Ca2+, secretion of growth factors, activation of enzymes & many secondary messengers.

 Within hours (and sometimes minutes) following PBM Therapy / LLLT, increases in cellular activity have been shown in vitro and in vivo in neutrophils, macrophages, fibroblasts, mast cells, endothelial cells and keratinocytes.
 Reduced inflammatory markers including prostaglandin E2, interleukin 1ß and TNFα have also been seen in many studies.

 Clinical trials show a significant improvement in healing of wounds and reduction of pain.
 A recent systematic review on PBM Therapy / LLLT for OM found that it reduces pain, severity and duration of chemotherapy and radiotherapy induced oral mucositis.

 The Multinational Association of Supportive Care in Cancer (MASCC) now recommend PBM Therapy / LLLT for the prevention of oral mucositis in adult patients receiving hematopoietic stem cell transplantation conditioned with high-dose chemotherapy.
 A new suggestion was made for low-level laser for the prevention of oral mucositis in patients undergoing radiotherapy, without concomitant chemotherapy, for head and neck cancer.

-Call us, in Radlett, Hertfordshire, for more information on our sports rehabilitation services, the best alternative to physiotherapy.
+Call us, in Bushey, Hertfordshire, for more information on our sports rehabilitation services, the best alternative to physiotherapy.